Victim's Action List

 - Consumers on active military duty can add an alert of their status to their files.

-Consumers on active duty include reservists who are on active duty, other than at their
+Consumers on active duty include reservists who are on active duty, other than at

-part of his/her credit report for a 12 month period.
+will become part of his/her credit report for a 12 month period.

 - Consumer is removed from marketing lists for 2 years, which the bureaus sell to